skywarth/annals-of-disco/cinematography/movie.md

 ### Watch later

+- Master and Commander: The Far Side of the World (2003)
 - The Ninth Gate (1999)
 - Equalizer 3 (2023)
 - born on the fourth of july (1989)